Illegal immigration: Malaysia

 There are an estimated 800,000 illegal immigrants in Malaysia.
 In January 2009, Malaysia banned the hiring of foreign workers in factories, stores and restaurants to protect its citizens from mass unemployment amid the late 2000s recession.
 An ethnic Indian Malaysian was recently sentenced to whipping and 10 months in prison for hiring six illegal immigrants at his restaurant.
 "I think that after this, Malaysian employers will be afraid to take in foreign workers (without work permits).
 They will think twice", said immigration department prosecutor Azlan Abdul Latiff.
 "This is the first case where an employer is being sentenced to caning", he said.
 Illegal immigrants also face caning before being deported.

 Pakistan

 As of 2005, 2.1% of the population of Pakistan had foreign origins, however the number of immigrants population in Pakistan recently grew sharply.
 Immigrants from South Asia make up a growing proportion of immigrants in Pakistan.
 The five largest immigrant groups in Pakistan are in turn Afghans, Bangladeshis, Tajiks, Uzbeks, Turkmens, Iranians, Indians, Sri Lankan, Burmese, and Britons, including a sizeable number of those of Pakistani origin.
 Other significant expatriate communities in the country are Armenians, Australians, Turks, Chinese, Americans, Filipinos, Bosnians, and many others.
+In October 2023, the government of Pakistan announced a plan to deport foreign nationals who either lacked valid visas or had overstayed their visas by more than one year.
+The mass deportations primarily targeted Afghan nationals without legal documentation to remain in Pakistan.
+By November 2025, Pakistan had repatriated a total of 1.7 million Afghans.